tekenny/Getting-and-Cleaning-Data/CodeBook.md

 (Column names for the rest of the columns which are the feature measurements will be set later)

 2. Extract only the mean and standard deviation measurements<br>
+The requirements of our project dictated that only features indicated by the use of the mean() and std() functions are of interest.
+Although some features have meanFreq() within their name they are excluded since our interest is for measurements with derived from the common mean() function.
+How values using meanFreq() are derived are unknown and thus might not use the common mean() function.
+Thus those features were deemed to be out of scope for our project requirements.
+The existing data set from step 1 was then filter to only contain variables: Activity, Subject, 33 mean() related features and 33 std() related features.

 3. Mutate activity variables from codes to descriptive activity names<br>
+To make the date set more readable the mappings of activity codes to activity descriptive names contained in activity_labels.txt was use to transform the dataset in step 2 to replace the values in the Activity column from codes to names.

 4. Appropriately label the data set with descriptive variable names<br>
+The mappings in features.txt were used to assign appropriate column headings for the features in the data set in step 3.
+Careful attention was made to ensure that the same algorithm used to determine appropriate selected features in step 2 was also used to determine the appropriate column names for the features.

 5. Create a tidy data set with the average of each variable for each activity and each subject<br>
+Use melt to reshape the data to rows with 4 variables: Activity, Subject, measurement type and measurement value.
+This is to facilitate taking the mean for each measurement type in the next function call.
+Use dcast to reshape the data, grouping by Activity and Subject as well as taking the mean of the value of each measurement type.
+Result is tidy data where observations (rows) consist of: Activity, Subject and the mean of each measurement type for the Activity, Subject grouping.

 # Processed tidy output data